 Restaurants and Nightlife

 The weekend nightlife in Oda has become a regularly held event hosted weekly by Oda’s own ALTs and frequented by fellow JETs from around Shimane Prefecture.
 While the small town doesn’t have many young adults in their 20’s, the hospitality felt at the bars/restaurants in Oda makes everyone feel at ease and able to enjoy a night out with friends after the work week.
-In recent memory, it’s not out of the ordinary to find JETs joining the bartender and helping serve drinks by the end of the night!
 A typical night out usually begins with dinner, continues with drinks, and finishes up with karaoke until the early hours of the morning.
 Whether or not drinking/singing is your thing, the food, conversation, and new friends you meet on any given night provide enough entertainment for anyone to enjoy.
 Favorite spots include (but are by no means limited to):

 - FuFu Ramen